 What if I want to inventory my personal property myself and have a few items appraised?

-For customers who want a DIY inventory option to use for insurance coverage on their dwelling contents in case of a fire, flood, theft or other catastrophic loss, we offer Inventory Safe.
+For customers who want a DIY inventory option to use for insurance coverage on their dwelling contents, we offer Inventory Safe.
 (Coming soon!)
 Inventory Safe is our DIY service for storing photos and descriptions of every item in your house or apartment in your own account on our secure servers.
-You can also order certified appraisals for just $30 per item.
+Imagine how valuable these records would be for a claim if the unthinkable happens- a fire, flood, theft or other catastrophic loss.
+You can also order Certified appraisals for just $30 per item.

 What if I just want a few items appraised?